stagman88/TechnicalTest/README.md

 ## Backend

 The backend is C# using WebApi and EntityFramework (an ORM which helps us translate between C# objects and relational databases).
+We use LINQ to create queries that are translated by Entity Framework into SQL.

+We're using an in memory database for this, as it's easy to distribute.
+You can see where the data is seeded in DataGenerator.cs.

 ### Models